Please view these information tabs for Building Mechanical Clock Kits.

 - Full 2-year factory warranty.

-Plays 4/4 Westminster, Whittington, or St. Michaels chimes sound each quarter hour and strike the full hour.
+German made by Hermle and known as the 1171-890 Tubular-bell grandfather clock kit movement.
+Specifically, it plays 4/4 Westminster, Whittington, or St. Michael's chimes each quarter hour and strikes the full hour.
 It has an automatic beat adjustment, over wind protection, removable cable drums, second hand sweep.
-It comes factory oiled and ready for installation.
-It includes its cables, pulleys, mounting screws and washers, the leader, the suspension spring, hand nut and moon dial gear.
-It has two rectangle shaped outer plates made of brass with the puzzle of gearing between them, and then it has the 9 hammers on the back for the tubular bells.Movement Installation
+Furthermore, the movement will come from the factory with oil so it is ready for installation.
+Of course it also includes cables, pulleys, mounting screws and washers, the leader, the suspension spring, hand nut and moon dial gear.
+Additionally, it has two rectangle outer plates made of brass with the puzzle of gearing between them, and then it has the 9 hammers on the back for the tubular bells.Movement Installation

-The first thing is to mount the moon gear to the movement.
-It will be a single loose gear with a big hole in the center, included with your shipment.
+First, mount the moon gear to the movement.
+It will be a single loose gear with a big hole in the center.
+Of course, this will be in your shipment.
 Note this gear has a small set screw on the side of it, sometimes two of them.
-This gear will go over the post that the clocks hour hand will go, and then tightened via the set screw.
-It may take a couple of tries to get the height correct on this post.
-What it has to do is mesh with the gearing on the back of the clock dial only.Mounting
+This gear goes over the post that the clocks hour hand will go on, and then tightens via the set screw.
+As a result, it may take a couple of tries to get the height correct on this post.
+Accordingly, it has to mesh with the gearing on the back of the clock dial only.Mounting